 The effect of such a decision is that personal data can flow from the EU (and Norway, Liechtenstein and Iceland) to that third country without any further safeguard being necessary.
 In others words, transfers to the country in question will be assimilated to intra-EU transmissions of data.

-These adequacy decisions do not cover data exchanges in the law enforcement sector which are governed by the Law Enforcement Directive (Article 36 of Directive (EU) 2016/680).
+With the exception of the United Kingdom, these adequacy decisions do not cover data exchanges in the law enforcement sector which are governed by the Law Enforcement Directive (Article 36 of Directive (EU) 2016/680).

 On 16 June 2021, the Commission launched the procedure for the adoption of an adequacy decision for transfers of personal data to South Korea under the General Data Protection Regulation.